 In these pages we provide some guidance which we hope will be helpful in your search for funding.

 There are four types of expense to budget for when calculating the cost of graduate study:

 We expect all applicants to explore all funding opportunities available to them at all levels - local, national and University.
-So how can you be successful in securing financial assistance for your MPP?
+So how can you be successful in securing financial assistance for your studies?
 There are two simple things to keep in mind: make sure you look at all possible avenues of funding; and start your funding search early.
 If you invest time in a thorough and timely search you will be surprised at the number of funding opportunities available.

 If you require financial assistance, there are three ways you can get help: